JeanExtreme002/Autocomplete/README.md

 # AutoComplete
-This project implements an website with an autocomplete box using GraphQL
+This project implements an website with an autocomplete box using GraphQL and Elasticsearch.

 ## Getting Started
 The entire project has been built to run entirely on Docker.
 Execute the command below to run the application: